blockfirm/pine-api/README.md

 If you are running the app from source you will need to configure and host your own Notification Service in order to be able to receive push notifications.

 1. Go to <https://github.com/blockfirm/pine-notification-service> and follow the instructions
-1. Open `src/config.js`
+2. Open `src/config.js`
-2. Set `notifications.webhook` to your own Notification Service
+3. Set `notifications.webhook` to your own Notification Service
+4. Set `notifications.apiKey` to your [obtained API key](https://github.com/blockfirm/pine-notification-service#obtaining-an-api-key)
-3. Build and restart the server
+5. Build and restart the server

 Your node will now monitor the blockchain and trigger a webhook to your notification service every time it finds a matching transaction.